-Trading standards officers (TSO) act on behalf of consumers and businesses to advise on, and enforce, laws that govern the way goods and services are bought, sold and hired.
+Trading standards officers act on behalf of consumers and businesses to advise on and enforce laws that govern the way goods and services are bought, sold and hired

-They generally work for local councils, advising on consumer law and investigating complaints, but can also be employed in the private sector.
+As a trading standards officer (TSO), you'll advise on consumer law and investigate complaints.
+You'll typically work for local councils but you can also be employed in the private sector.

-TSOs are also involved in preventing, detecting and prosecuting offences.
-They liaise with agencies including the police, HM Revenue & Customs (HMRC), Citizens Advice, trade organisations and legal professionals.
+You will be involved in preventing, detecting and prosecuting offences and will need to liaise with agencies including the police, HM Revenue & Customs (HMRC), Citizens Advice, trade organisations and legal professionals.

 Areas of work vary but may include:

 - credit and loans

 The work you carry out will depend on whether you're involved in all aspects of trading standards work, or whether you specialise in a particular area.
 In general, you'll need to: